Are you committed - do any of us do the deep and important things

 Those words?
 Words that charge us to do something much more involved than we might initially understand - a commission.

+approach fulfilling the Lord's mandate.
 Being consistently committed - either you're all the way in or outta the pool (bent, but floating, Baby Ruth's aside).

 What is being emphasized in the Book of Matthew, Chapter 28, Verses 18-20?
 Hint: it's not what the words appear to be on the surface - throw it in low and plow deep, friend.